Mikkomario/Utopia-Nexus-Scala/README.txt

         ServerSettings now also include expected parameter encoding (none by default)

+        StreamedBody now contains a variation of writeTo that accepts a java.nio.file.Path

     Updates & Changes
     -----------------

+        StreamedBody.writeToFile was deprecated

         Resource search results (Ready, Follow, Error, Redirected) were placed under ResourceSearchResult object.
         This will cause existing import statements to fail.